-The Facilities Manager is responsible for ensuring that staff working at locations under the control of other employers such as at CAN Mezzanine are given relevant health and safety inductions from the specific landlord/owner pertaining to that location.
-This forms part of the annual inspection carried out by the Facilities Manager,
+The Facilities Manager is responsible for ensuring that staff working at locations under the control of other organisations, such as at Fora, are given relevant health and safety inductions from the specific landlord/owner pertaining to that location.
+This forms part of the annual inspection visit carried out by the Facilities Manager.